Nextdoor/ndserviceregistry/README.rst

 an Exception once the module is loaded up and connected.

 We do raise a few exceptions, and each one is documented here.
-Whenever we can though, we instead just 'return False' as a way of indicating that we were unable to perform your command now ... but that we will take care of it later.
+Whenever we can though, we instead just *return False* as a way of indicating that we were unable to perform your command now ... but that we will take care of it later.
 Whenever we do this, we throw a WARNING log message as well.

 ndServiceRegistry.exceptions.NoConnection
     Thrown if you attempt any operation that requires immediate access to the backend Zookeeper service.
-Either a 'set' operation, or a 'get' operation on a path for the first time.
+Either a *set()* operation, or a *get()* operation on a path for the first time.

-    Also thrown during initial connection to Zookeeper, if lazy=False.
+    Also thrown during initial connection to Zookeeper, if *lazy=False*.

-    (It should be noted, a 'get' will actually return the cached results even if Zookeeper is down.
+    (It should be noted, a *get()* will actually return the cached results even if Zookeeper is down.
 This allows the service to fail temporarily in the background but your app is still able to get the 'last known' results.)

 ndServiceRegistry.exceptions.ReadOnly
-    If readonly=True, any operation that would result in a 'write' will throw this exception.
-Most notably, a 'set()' operation will fail with this exception if readonly=True.
+    If *readonly=True*, any operation that would result in a 'write' will throw this exception.
+Most notably, a *set()* operation will fail with this exception if *readonly=True*.

 API Documentation
 -----------------